kaajavi/mongo_exercises/exercises.md

 1. _Find the name of the person who make more comments._

 1. _Find the number of movies from the second half of the 19th century_

+1. _Find all comments of movie called "The Story of the Kelly Gang".
+Returns only the name of user_